 In a show called Scam City on the National Geographic channel, presenter Connor Woodman described Prague as a city full of criminal taxi drivers, prostitutes, pickpockets, thieving merchants and fake drug dealers.
-However, the documentary has been investigated for possible crimes and Prague police have found that the show was filmed primarily with hired helpers.
-The documentary was made by British Zig Zag Productions, using an eight-person crew during 10 days in December 2011.
+However, the documentary has been investigated for possible crimes, and Prague police have found that the show was filmed primarily with hired helpers.
+The documentary was made by British Zig Zag Productions, using an eight-person crew for 10 days in December 2011.

-This documentary, made by the reputable National Geographic channel, describes how the main participant is being robbed in the Czech capital city; a bribed taxi driver is taking him to a place and he cannot leave without paying € 500, even though he hadn’t enjoyed any services there.
+This documentary, made by the reputable National Geographic channel, describes how the main participant is being robbed in the Czech capital city; a bribed taxi driver is taking him to a place, and he cannot leave without paying € 500, even though he hadn’t enjoyed any services there.

-However, the fact that the Eurotaxi company is insolvent does not change the situation that in Prague there are still many dishonest taxi drivers, as evidenced by numerous complaints by foreign tourists.
+However, the fact that the Eurotaxi company is insolvent does not change the situation that in Prague, there are still many dishonest taxi drivers, as evidenced by numerous complaints by foreign tourists.
 There are still reports about taxi companies charging 99 CZK per km hanging around tourist spots.

 City management now began to deal with the scandal more intensively.
-“First I need to get acquainted with the matter in detail, but certainly we should consider legal action, because the reputation of the capital city was significantly damaged,” Lukáš Manhart, a councillor for legislation, said.
+“First, I need to get acquainted with the matter in detail, but certainly we should consider legal action because the reputation of the capital city was significantly damaged,” Lukáš Manhart, a councillor for legislation, said.

-However, city management should instead create measures in order not to repeat these fake scenes that portray the situation of Prague, and not to concentrate the struggle against information that defames Prague, but is partly right – as a warning to some visitors.
+However, city management should instead create measures in order not to repeat these fake scenes that portray the situation of Prague and not to concentrate the struggle against information that defames Prague, but is partly right – as a warning to some visitors.

-Undercover journalist puts spotlight on Prague’s taxi scams.
-When we watched this programm, I figured it was an easy try to find out who is actually right.
+Undercover journalist puts the spotlight on Prague’s taxi scams.
+When we watched this program, I figured it was an easy try to find out who is actually right.
 So I said, let’s take our camera and let’s do exactly the same situations that he showed.
 We did it and we ended up even worse than Conor Woodman did. read more